Catholic ecumenical councils: Councils of the High Middle Ages (12th–14th centuries)

 All of these councils took place in the West and were attended by Western bishops.

 First Council of the Lateran

 Successors of Charlemagne insisted increasingly on the right to appoint bishops on their own, which led to the Investiture Controversy with the popes.
 The Concordat of Worms signed by Pope Calixtus II included a compromise between the two parties, by which the pope alone appoints bishops as spiritual head while the emperor maintains a right to give secular offices and honors.
 Pope Calixtus invoked the council to ratify this historic agreement.
 There are few documents and protocols left from the sessions and 25 canons approved.
-The council met from 18 March to 5 April 1123.
+The council met in the Lateran Palace from 18 March to 5 April 1123.